-R. Kelly due back in court for opening of sex abuse trial
+Years in the making, R Kelly sex abuse trial gets underway

-NEW YORK (AP) — R&B star R. Kelly will be back in a criminal court on Wednesday, this time for opening statements in his long-anticipated federal trial arising from years of allegations that he sexually abused women and girls while pursuing fame and fortune.
+“What his success and popularity brought him was access, access to girls, boys and young women,” she said.

+A lawyer for Kelly was expected to deliver an opening statement after Melendez completed hers.

-More than a decade has passed since Kelly was acquitted in a 2008 child pornography case in Chicago.
+The openings came more than a decade after Kelly was acquitted in a 2008 child pornography case in Chicago.
 It was a reprieve that allowed his music career to continue until the #MeToo era caught up with him, emboldening alleged victims to come forward.

 The women’s stories got wide exposure with the Lifetime documentary “Surviving R. Kelly.”
 The series explored how an entourage of supporters protected Kelly and silenced his victims for decades, foreshadowing a federal racketeering conspiracy case that landed in Kelly in jail in 2019.